lakash22/codeassessment/README.md

 ### Running application locally

-Open the code assessment application in IntelliJ IDE.
+`*` Open the code assessment application in IntelliJ IDE.

+`*` Replace the accesskey and secretkey values with credentials from local instance of dynamo db in application.properties file.

-Run mvn clean install command.
+`*` Run mvn clean install command.

-Now run the application locally - by default application will run on port 8080.
+`*` Now run the application locally - by default application will run on port 8080.

-Use the below end points in postman to register and login user.
+`*` Use the below end points in postman to register and login user.

 ## Rest API Details